Kembra Pfahler

-Kembra Pfahler (born August 4, 1961 in Hermosa Beach, California, United States) is an American filmmaker, performance artist, visual artist, adjunct professor, rock musician, and film actress.
+Kembra Pfahler (born August 4, 1961) is an American interdisciplinary artist and rock musician.
+She has been called the "godmother of modern day shock art".

 Her film work is associated with the movement known as the Cinema of Transgression.
-As a musician, she leads the band The Voluptuous Horror of Karen Black, who are inspired by glam, punk and shock rock.
-As a visual artist, Pfahler is known for self-portraits and for founding the art movement Availabilism.
-She co-authored "13 Tenets of Future Feminism".
-She has also been called the "godmother of modern day shock art".
+As a musician, she leads the band The Voluptuous Horror of Karen Black, who are inspired by glam, punk, shock rock and the American actress Karen Black.
+As a visual and performance artist, Pfahler is known for self-portraits and for founding the art movement Availabilism.
+As a result of having participated with the North-American artists Anohni, Johanna Constantine, and Bianca and Sierra Casady of CocoRosie in 2014, she co-authored 13 Tenets of Future Feminism that contains thirteen propositions engraved into rose quartz discs.